wire2coder/mgt8801-gat/exam1_review.md

     - Payment of dividends

+- Bad Debt Expense (income statement)
+  Money that you will not be able to collect from your customers.
+  -- you DO NOT reduce 'net sales'
+  -- you record 'bad debt expense' on the income statement -- do not 'carry over' to the next year, for 'this year' only

+- 'Allowance Method' for 'bad debt expense' (contra-asset account) meaning something that does the 'opposite'

 ### Cash flow statement:
 (PERIOD OF TIME) a financial statement that provides aggregate data regarding all cash inflows a company receives from its ongoing operations and external investment sources, as well as all cash outflows that pay for business activities and investments during a given period.